jmineau/stilt/README.md

 ## `jmineau` changelog

+- 2025-06-18 : Removed the `write_trajec` option.
+Trajectory output is now always written if `run_trajec` is TRUE.
+If `run_trajec` is FALSE, it is assumed the trajectory file already exists and will be loaded.
+This simplifies configuration and ensures consistent output behavior.
+- 2025-06-18 : Removed `reset_output_wd` option.
+The model now never removes the output directory.
+However, if a simulation with the same simulation ID is run, the model will overwrite the existing output files.
+This change simplifies the workflow and avoids confusion about output directory management.
+Users, therefore, need to manage output directories themselves if they want to separate outputs for different simulations.
-- 2024-10-31 : Added 'reset_output_wd' option to reset the output directory to the working directory.
+- 2024-10-31 : Added `reset_output_wd` option to reset the output directory to the working directory.
 Previously, the output_wd would be reset whenever 'run_trajec' was True.
 However, one might want to run multiple simulations with the same output directory.
 This option allows for that.
 - 2024-10-02 : Restructured output.
 Simulation configuration information is stored neatly in a json, including receptor information.
 Trajectory output is now stored as parquet files, which allows languages other than `R` to read them.
 Additionally added `write_trajec` option to disable trajectory output.
 Added receptor information to the footprint netcdf attributes, including run_time.
 - 2024-09-14 : Set `lib.loc <- NULL` to allow for auto-selection of the library path and to use site libraries in HPC environments